frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The "repeat" thumb key is different to other implementations, in that you press it *before* the key that is to be repeated.
 This makes it possible to place it on the same thumb as space, as double letters often occur at the end of words.

-Since v37, E and Space have swapped hands relative to their RSTHD positions.
-This seems to be common amongst adopters - see [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts).

 The encoder is used to adjust volume and screen brightness.

 ## Other layers

 There are five more layers, for a total of 6.
 All are hold-to-activate.
 The shift keys in these layers are *not* auto-off.

+*These layers have their "handedness" swapped relative to the version with E on the left thumb of the alpha layer.
+For the other version, see [Space on Right Thumb](docs/space-on-right-thumb.md#other-layers).*

 ### SYMS